April 8, 2022

-I decided to use a tonne of chocolate chips in these beauties – and ohhhhh my days it was glorious!
+However, as I decided to not any fruit or nuts, I did decide to use a tonne of chocolate chips in these beauties – and ohhhhh my days it was glorious!
 100g each of dark chocolate, milk chocolate and white chocolate – and it was the best decision ever.

 I have also tested these with 200g of chocolate chips, and 100g fudge chunks (the kind you get in a bag near sprinkles in the supermarket), and that was insane – I have used Terrys chocolate orange chocolate, peppermint chocolate, and so on – have fun with the flavours honest!

-Baking until beautiful, and carefully brushing over some melted honey for the classic hot cross bun shine – but this is optional.
+They bake until beautiful, and then you carefully brushing over some melted honey for the classic hot cross bun shine – but this is optional.
 I just love how it looks!
 Honestly, these are epic, and I hope you love them.
 Jane x

 Chocolate Hot Cross Buns!